rhettg/ink/README.md

   - [ ] Ink prefix for branch name
   - [ ] TTL
   - [ ] Annotations, like `-m "more instances"`
+  - [ ] Syntax for non-master branches as origin
   - [ ] Work on some provisioner integrations